jaanae/devops-workshop/Week2.md

 + **Hint!** [Check the environment variables from here](/env-properties-wordpres.png)

-# 7. Create mysql database

-1. Click on the left side hand Pods.
-2. Click on mysql pod
-3. Select Terminal
-4. Login to mysql server by adding this command: **mysql -u user -p
-   * Password is the one that you added in step 6 (MYSQL_ROOT_PASSWORD)
-5. Check databases (DB) that you already have by using this command: **SHOW DATABASES;**
-6. Now create a new DB by adding this command: **CREATE TABLE {**MYSQL_DATABASE**};**
-7. You can check now that DB was created by using this command: **SHOW DATABASES;**

-# 8. Check route
+# 7. Check route
 1. On the left side hand click on Networks and then Routes.
-2. Click on the link.
+2. Click on the wordpress link in the Location column.
 It will take you to the installation site.

-# 9. Configure Wordpress application
+# 8. Configure Wordpress application

 1. Select language (English)
 2. Fill the username, password and DB name.